• Skip to main content

 Common Mistakes

-• Modifying the original array instead of returning a new one
+• Modifying the original array

-• Forgetting that empty arrays return empty arrays
+• Forgetting empty arrays return empty arrays

-FRQ 4 — Replace Negatives With Zero (Medium)
+FRQ 7 — Replace Negatives With Zero

 Write fixNegatives(int[] arr) to replace every negative value with 0.
+Modify the array directly.

 Java Solution